Carolyne Kauser-AbbottProvencal RecipesTaste

 Ingredients

-• 1 Mild Cheese Such as brie, fresh chevre, Camenbert
+• 1 mild cheese Such as brie, fresh chevre, Camenbert

 • 1 Medium Cheese Comté, Cantal, Tomme, Mimolette

-• 1 Cheese with a stronger flavour Reblochon, Epoisses, SaintNectaire
+• 1 strong cheese Reblochon, Epoisses, SaintNectaire

 • 1 Blue Cheese Such as Roquefort